 So before you invest in a bass boat or take it out for fishing, make sure to check the maximum weight your vehicle can pull.

 If your bass boat and trailer’s weight exceeds the maximum tow capacity, don’t force anything.
-Your vehicle’s engine might get damaged, or the hitch will probably rip off, damaging your boat and trailer, both.
+Your vehicle’s engine might get damaged, or the hitch will probably rip off, damaging your boat and trailer.

 Location